 Best for kids: The Flying Fish Kids’ Club provides a stimulating selection of indoor and outdoor activities for children aged three to 12; from calypso dancing, steel pan lessons and road tennis to beach volleyball, scavenger hunts and chaperoned movie nights.
 The under-threes can also join in the fun, but must be accompanied by a parent or certified nanny.
 The resort also runs an on-site Aqua School offering complimentary water sports, seasonal educational marine programs and surf excursions.

 Best for parents: There is plenty to please grown-ups who want time out from the kids; take a dip in the adults-only pool, rent a car to explore the island's rum distilleries, book a couple’s spa treatment and savour a private beachside dinner.
 Highlights include complimentary classes in cooking, cake decorating and drink mixology as well as watersports such as sailing, snorkelling, boogie boarding, kayaking and windsurfing.
 The romantically-inclined can even renew their vows here.

-More information and to book: Turtle Bay by Elegant Hotels.
+More information and to book: Turtle Beach by Elegant Hotels

-4. Coconut Bay Resort & Spa, St Lucia
+Coconut Bay Beach Resort & Spa, St Lucia